Probing the warm dark matter mass with [C II] intensity mapping: Cold, warm, and fuzzy dark matter

-We also consider the possibility that DM is made of ultra light bosons with kpc-scale De Broglie wavelengths, commonly dubbed as ``fuzzy DM'' \citep[FDM,][]{conversion_fuzzyDM}.
-In this case, we determine the mass of the FDM particles, $m_\mathrm{FDM}$, through the relation
+We also considered the possibility that DM is made of ultra-light bosons with kiloparsec-scale De Broglie wavelengths, the FDM.
+In this case, we determined the mass of the FDM particles, $m_\mathrm{FDM}$, through the relation \citep{conversion_fuzzyDM}

 with $T^2(k_{0.5})=0.5$.